Welcome to the Podiatry Arena forums

 Desert 1 location in central Iran

-The operation, one of Delta Force's first,[1] encountered many obstacles and failures and was subsequently aborted.
-Eight helicopters were sent to the first staging area called Desert One, but only five arrived in operational condition.[2]
+Operation Eagle Claw (Persian: عملیات پنجه عقاب) was a failed United States Department of Defense attempt to rescue 52 embassy staff held captive by Revolutionary Iran on 24 April 1980.
+It was ordered by U.S. president Jimmy Carter after the staff were seized at the Embassy of the United States, Tehran.
+The operation, one of Delta Force's first, encountered many obstacles and failures and was subsequently aborted.[1]
+Eight helicopters were sent to the first staging area in Great Salt Desert called Desert One, but only five arrived in operational condition.[2]
 One had encountered hydraulic problems, another was caught in a sand storm, and the third showed signs of a cracked rotor blade.
 During the operational planning, it was decided that the mission would be aborted if fewer than six helicopters remained operational upon arrival at the Desert One site, despite only four being absolutely necessary.[2]
-In a move that is still discussed in military circles, the field commanders advised President Carter to abort the mission, which he did.[3]
+The field commanders advised President Carter to abort the mission, which he did.[3]

 1. ^ Cite error: The named reference Gabriel106 was invoked but never defined (see the help page).